The Ultimate Guide To Joining A Startup

 Which startup should I join?

-Don’t start with the startups that happen to have open roles and job descriptions matching your skill set.
+Don’t start with the startups that happen to have open roles matching your skill set.

-Instead, pick which startup you feel most excited about and confident in using the below process.
+Instead, pick which startup inspires your confidence using the process below.
 Then reach out to them.

-The best startups are always hiring excellent people who are passionate about their mission, regardless of what open roles they have posted.
+The best startups are always hiring excellent people who are passionate about the mission.
+The content of their "Careers" pages is secondary.

 How do you evaluate startups?
 Think like an investor.

-Unlike a startup investor, though, you only earn equity in one company at a time.
+Unlike an investor, you can earn equity in only one company at a time.

 How to Think Like An Investor